-A packet with application materials, as well as detailed information about the program, may be obtained after an initial email exchange with AOP’s Dean of Students.
-If you’re interested in obtaining this packet, please contact the AOP Admissions Office at (215) 247-9700 x216, firstname.lastname@example.org.
-There is a $25 application fee payable before receiving the info/application packet.
-NOTE for Gmail users: Recently, our replies have ended up in the Spam folder – please check and (1) mark our replies as “Not Spam” and (2) add our email addresses to your Contacts list, if you’d like to receive future emails from us.
+A packet with application materials, as well as detailed information about the program, may be obtained after an initial email exchange with AOP’s Dean of Students and a conversation with one of the rabbinic Directors of Study.
+If you’re interested in learning more, please complete the Inquiry Form, call the AOP Admissions Office at (215) 247-9700 x216, or send an email to email@example.com.
+There is a $75 application fee payable before receiving the info/application packet.
+The annual application deadline is January 15 for the following academic year.

 Click HERE for worksheet of approximate enrollment costs.
 Click HERE to request more information.